instar-robotics/kheops/README.md

 ## I Description ##

-* What is kheops : a Neural Network and dynamical function simulator
+* What is kheops : a Neural Network and Dynamical Function simulator
-  1. Neural Network is reprented by a graph strucutre.
+  1. a Neural Network is reprented by a graph strucutre.
   2. Each neurons layer or group are graph vertex and are connected to other layer by link (edge of the graph).
   3. The weight of the neurons are contains into the link.
   4. And neural activities are propagated accros the link.